tapted/pub-dartlang/app/doc/glossary.markdown

 several Dart files) and produce _generated_ assets (such as the same HTML and CSS files, plus a single JavaScript file).

-Assets fall into four groups, with some overlap:

-* Source asset: An actual, authored file on disk that `pub build` and `pub serve` can find and use.
-* Generated asset: An asset (possibly the output of a [transformer](#transformer)) that's either served by `pub serve` or saved to disk by `pub build`.
-* Input asset: An asset that is the input to a transformer.
-An input asset might be a source asset, or it might be the output of a transformer in a previous phase.
-* Output asset: An asset that is created by a transformer.
-An output asset might be a generated asset, or it might be the input to a transformer in a later phase.

 ### Dependency